 Lace-up climbing shoes enable climbers to have more precise control when adjusting the shoes’ tightness compared to Velcro.
-For steep technical climbs where climbers want their shoes to be extremely tight, lace shoes are the best option as it allows climbers to crank up on the tightness to achieve a very snug fit.
+For steep technical climbs where climbers want their shoes to be extremely tight, lace shoes are the best option as they allow climbers to crank up on the tightness to achieve a very snug fit.
 However, the downside of lace shoes is it’s not as easy to put on and take off.

 Types of outsoles

 The stiffness of the rubber plays an important role in the type of climbs you do.
 Shoes with stiff rubber are suitable for routes with sharp edges.
 Stiff rubber materials will be more resistant to wear and abrasion from the rocks hence more durable.
-However, for routes that require smearing or overhanging climbs softer rubbers will be more suitable as softer rubber are “stickier” which provides better grip.
+However, for routes that require smearing or overhanging climbs softer rubbers will be more suitable as softer rubbers are “stickier” which provides a better grip.

 Different brands use different rubber materials of different stiffness on their shoes.
 You can find out more about the rubber material used, by reading the product descriptions on the manufacturers’ website.

 Shoes with thick outsole rubber have a thickness between 4 to 5 mm.
 Whereas thin outsole rubber is between 3 to 4 mm.
 Thick outsoles are suitable for edging and routes with sharp rocks.
-However, thick outsoles provide less sensitivity which is necessary for smears and balancy moves.
+However, thick outsoles provide less sensitivity which is necessary for smears and balancey moves.
 Thin outsoles give climbers more sensitivity on the rock face which is important for smearing.
 It is also preferred for overhanging routes where climbers need to dig the tip of their toes to grab onto holds which require shoes to be more flexible.